SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Methods

 \texttt{Input: Who was Christopher A. Lipinski in the field of chemistry?
 What was his "Rule"?.\\ Output: \textbf{Christopher A. Lipinski was a chemist who developed the "Lipinski's Rule of Five" which states that for a drug to be orally bioavailable, it should have the following properties: \\ 1) C(C)Cn1c2c(cccc2)c(c1)C(Nc1ccccc1)=O \\ 2) A molecular weight of 500 or less \\ 3) No more than 5 H-bond donors \\ 4) No more than 10 H-bond acceptors}}

-Furthermore, we used the Language Model Evaluation Harness to test SmileyLlama's performance on the MMLU GPQA, Math-Hard, and MMLU-Pro benchmarks \cite{eval-harness, mmlu, wang2024mmlupro, rein2023gpqa, hendrycks2021math}.
-The results in Table S2 and Figure S3 show that SmileyLlama generally performs worse on most tasks compared to Llama, especially difficult tasks as assessed in the latter three benchmarks.
-For practical purposes, the SFT procedure for creating SmileyLlama should generally be thought of as converting Llama into a CLM, rather than simply adding an additional functionality to Llama.
+An example of code generation is given in the Supplementary Figure 8 Furthermore, we used the Language Model Evaluation Harness to test SmileyLlama's performance on the MMLU GPQA, Math-Hard, wikitext, and MMLU-Pro benchmarks \cite{eval-harness, wang2024mmlupro, rein2023gpqa, hendrycks2021math}.
+The results in Supplementary Table 3 and Supplementary Figure 7 show that SmileyLlama generally performs only a little worse on most tasks compared to Llama.
+For practical purposes, the SFT procedure for creating SmileyLlama seems to have created additional functionality to Llama, and we expect that much larger LLMs will be even better at sustaining their original capabilities.